The Golden-Haired Children: The Sun Girl

 In a tale collected by folklorist Naki Tezel with the title Güneş Kızı ("The Sun Girl"), a rich man's two elder sons are already married, the first to a vizier's daughter, the second to a poor girl, but the youngest declares he does not wish to marry.
 One day, he takes his horse to the fountain, and overhears the conversation between three sisters: the elder two want to marry to have a comfortable life, while their cadette says that being mother to a boy and a girl with silken hair and teeth of pearl would make her happy.
 The third son goes back home and says he found his fiancée: the shepherd's third daughter.
 Both their families consent to their marriage, and the shepherd's daughter tells she wants her sisters to live with them.
-The girl's husband reminds her of her words at the fountain, and expects her to giv birth to her promised children.
+The girl's husband reminds her of her words at the fountain, and expects her to give birth to her promised children.
 Nine months later, she gives birth to twins, a boy and a girl.
 However, the girl's elder sisters, envying her happiness, bribe a midwife to replace the babies for puppies and cast them in the water.
-The girl's husband, tricked by the sisters-in-law's deception, and orders his wife to be buried in the crossroads up to the torse and to be spat on by the people.
-Meanwhile, aat a distance, a shepherd is grazing his sheep and notices one of them has lost milk from its udders, and investigates the next day: the same sheep has found the twins near the river and has been suckling them.
+The girl's husband, tricked by the sisters-in-law's deception, and orders his wife to be buried in the crossroads up to the torso and to be spat on by the people.
+Meanwhile, at a distance, a shepherd is grazing his sheep and notices one of them has lost milk from its udders, and investigates the next day: the same sheep has found the twins near the river and has been suckling them.
 The shepherd takes the twins to raise as his own with his wife.
-Years later, when the twins grow up, they decide to leabve ther adoptive parents' house and buy another house for themselves in another palce.
+Years later, when the twins grow up, they decide to leave their adoptive parents' house and buy another house for themselves in another place.
 They settle into a routine: the female twin stays at home while the male twin hunts game.
 One day, he hunts an agile deer and gives a carcass to a hunting retinue and their leader, his father.
 The man goes back home and comments how he saw a youth with silken hair and teeth of pearl, to the sisters-in-law's horror.
-The twins' aunts hire a sorceres to get rid of the twins: while the male twin is away, the sorceress pays a visit to the female twin, and first talks about castor leaves from a tree in Kafdag that produce sound live instruments; then about the Sun Girl in the Indian land.
+The twins' aunts hire a sorceress to get rid of the twins: while the male twin is away, the sorceress pays a visit to the female twin, and first talks about castor leaves from a tree in Kafdag that produce sounds like instruments; then about the Sun Girl in the Indian land.
 With the help of a magic snow-white horse, he gets the leaves, and is warned by a dev-mother that the Sun Girl's land is filled with stones - people who tried and failed to get her.
-Despite the danger, the youth soldiers on: he is to dig a trench on the ground, fill it water and wait for the coming of 39 pigeons that will become maidens, and a 40th one that is the Sun Girl; he is to steal her clothes.
+Despite the danger, the youth soldiers on: he is to dig a trench on the ground, fill it with water and wait for the coming of 39 pigeons that will become maidens, and a 40th one that is the Sun Girl; he is to steal her clothes.
 Failing twice, but being saved by the dev-mother, he gets the Sun Girl, undoes the stone curse on her victims, and brings the maiden to his house.
 After a while, his hunter father meets the youth again and invites him to the coffee house for a drink.
 After the meeting, the Sun Girl advises the twins to meet their mother at the crossroads, caress and wash her face, then at dinner with the twins' father, reveals the whole truth.